monarch-initiative/ontogpt/docs/setup.md

 runoak set-apikey -e bioportal <your bioportal api key>
 runoak set-apikey -e ncbi-email <your email address>
 runoak set-apikey -e ncbi-key <your NCBI api key>
-runoak set-apikey -e hfhub-key <your HuggingFace Hub api key>
 ```

-### Running local models

-Using local models currently depends upon using the `gpt4all` package and may require additional setup steps specific to your computing environment.

-See the [gpt4all documentation](https://docs.gpt4all.io/) for more details.